 Council has updated the original consent notice to incorporate the amendments approved under this modification.
+Amended conditions are in bold.
 Accordingly, the current conditions of consent that apply to this development are:

 PART A - GENERAL CONDITIONS

 1. Development must be carried out in accordance with the following approved plans and supporting documentation (stamped by Council), except where the conditions of this consent expressively require otherwise: